Edinburgh in 4 Days: everything you need to know

 - Do I need to make a reservation: Yes, I recommend that you make your reservation before you go.

-A view from the heights: Visit Edinburgh Castle
+A view from the heights: visit the Edinburgh Castle

 - Where: The address of Edinburgh Castle is Castlehill.